 And the benefits can go on and on, but the bottom line is that systems are a more effective means of accessing and monitoring your financial data.

 Albeit not that glamorous, bookkeeping is one of the most critical functions within a small business to ensure sustainability and success.
 Your financial information is widely used especially by lenders when you need to apply for that extra bit of financing.
-If you do not maintain your records, the Revenue Service will definitely be after you.
+If you do not maintain your records, the Revenue Service will almost definitely be after you.
 So, whether you intend to hire a bookkeeper, outsource the bookkeeping function, or attempt to do it yourself, make sure you set yourself up for success!